mudge/re2/README.md

 => "My\\ neme\\ is\\ Deve\\ Peulson"
 ```

-If you want these available to all strings, you can simply reopen `String`:
+If you want these available to all strings, you can reopen `String` like so:

 ```ruby
 class String